 Human disease occurs by direct and indirect contact with numerous species of infected animals, the foodstuffs derived from them, and their excreta.
 Contaminated meat, poultry, raw milk, eggs, egg products, and water are common sources of Salmonella.
 Other reported sources include infected pet turtles and reptiles, carmine red dye, and contaminated marijuana.

-Subtotal gastrectomy, achlorhydria (or ingestion of antacids), hemolytic conditions (eg, sickle cell anemia Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in blacks.
-It is caused by homozygous inheritance of genes for hemoglobin (Hb) S. Sickle-shaped... read more , Oroya fever Oroya Fever and Verruga Peruana Oroya fever and verruga peruana are infections caused by the gram-negative bacterium Bartonella bacilliformis.
-Oroya fever occurs after initial exposure; verruga peruana occurs after recovery... read more , malaria Malaria Malaria is infection with Plasmodium species.
-Symptoms and signs include fever (which may be periodic), chills, rigors, sweating, diarrhea, abdominal pain, respiratory distress, confusion, seizures... read more ), bartonellosis Overview of Bartonella Infections Bartonella species are gram-negative bacteria previously classified as Rickettsiae.
-They are facultative intracellular organisms that typically live within red blood cells (RBCs) and endothelial... read more , splenectomy, louse-borne relapsing fever Relapsing Fever Relapsing fever is a recurring febrile disease caused by several species of the spirochete Borrelia and transmitted by lice or ticks.
-Symptoms are recurrent febrile episodes with headache, myalgia... read more , cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+Subtotal gastrectomy, achlorhydria (or ingestion of antacids), hemolytic conditions (eg, sickle cell anemia Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in people with African ancestry.
+It is caused by homozygous inheritance of genes for hemoglobin... read more , Oroya fever Oroya Fever and Verruga Peruana Oroya fever and verruga peruana are infections caused by the gram-negative bacterium Bartonella bacilliformis.
+Oroya fever occurs after initial exposure; verruga peruana occurs after... read more , malaria Malaria Malaria is infection with Plasmodium species.
+Symptoms and signs include fever (which may be periodic), chills, rigors, sweating, diarrhea, abdominal pain, respiratory distress, confusion... read more ), bartonellosis Overview of Bartonella Infections Bartonella species are gram-negative bacteria previously classified as Rickettsiae.
+They are facultative intracellular organisms that typically live within red blood cells (RBCs) and... read more , splenectomy, louse-borne relapsing fever Relapsing Fever Relapsing fever is a recurring febrile disease caused by several species of the spirochete Borrelia and transmitted by lice or ticks.
+Symptoms are recurrent febrile episodes with headache... read more , cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more , leukemia Overview of Leukemia Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more , lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
-The major types are Hodgkin lymphoma and non-Hodgkin lymphoma (see table Comparison of... read more , and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more are all risk factors for Salmonella infection.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more , and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more are all risk factors for Salmonella infection.

 Each Salmonella serotype can cause any or all of the clinical syndromes described below, although given serotypes tend to produce specific syndromes.
 Enteric fever, for instance, is caused by S. Paratyphi types A, B, and C.